-Insuring the proper level of gain though the ME15S is just as important as adjusting the equalizer bands.
+Insuring the proper level of gain though the ME60S is just as important as adjusting the equalizer bands.
 Improper gain distribution is a common cause of loss of system headroom and less than optimum noise performance.

 The OverLoad LED informs of an imminent or passed overload to the equalizer.
-Occasional blinking of the OL with program source material is fine, indicating optimized signal-to-noise performance of the ME15S.
-Run the ME15S with an input signal that is as hot as possible without the OL lighting more than occasionally.
+Occasional blinking of the OL with program source material is fine, indicating optimized signal to noise performance of the ME60S.
+Run the ME60S with an input signal that is as hot as possible without the OL lighting more than occasionally.

 The BYPASS switch allows comparison of equalized versus un-equalized signal.
-It is also useful in adjusting the level of the ME15S for unity gain and best signal-to-noise performance.
-The gain of the ME15S is optimized when there is no sound level difference between the bypassed and the active positions.
+It is also useful in adjusting the level of the ME60S for unity gain or best signal-to-noise performance.
+The gain of the ME60S is optimized and at unity when there is no sound level difference between the bypassed and the active positions.

-The overall gain range of the level control for the ME15S is off to +6 dB for unbalanced operation, or off to +12 dB for balanced operation.
-The level difference between the equalizer in bypass or active can be significant.
+The overall gain range of the LEVEL control for the ME60S is off to +2 dB for unbalanced operation, or off to +8 dB for balanced operation.
+The level difference between the equalizer in Bypass or active can be significant.
 Adjust the LEVEL control so the signal level is the same between the bypassed and active positions of the BYPASS switch.